Preliminary Syllabus:

 Grading will be based on two in-class exams, several programming assignments, and the graduate student's presentation of the project they proposed.
 Simple quizzes may be given in class to confirm your attentiveness and help tailor the presentation to better meet student interests and needs.
 The relative weightings of the assignments are yet to be determined.
 Independent of the weights, your final grade cannot be more than one letter grade above the lowest of your separate averages for assignments that involve coding vs. tests.

-The two in-class exams should take about 1 hour each, and the schedule will be announced in class and at the course URL.
-It is likely one exam will be November 15 or 17, because Prof. Dietz has a major research exhibit at IEEE/ACM SC11 that week.
 Final exams are scheduled by the office of the registrar .
-We intend to use the scheduled 10:30AM Monday, December 12, 2011, final exam timeslot for brief project presentations from the graduate students enrolled in EE699-002.
+We intend to use the scheduled 10:30AM Tuesday, December 11, 2018, final exam timeslot for brief project presentations from the graduate students enrolled in EE699-002.
 Although we will try to accomodate requests to take exams at other than the scheduled times, such requests generally will be considered only if made in writing or email at least a week before the scheduled exam time, and the course staff may decide to use a different format (e.g., an oral exam) for exams given at times other than those scheduled.

 Testing/grading will be done using a Linux environment, but data demonstrating correct runs on other systems also will be accepted.
 Each program will be expected to be accompanied by a brief "Implementor's Notes" document giving an overview of the approach used and any known problems.
 To encourage good design and documentation, any documented bug in a project will loose only half as many points as the same bug without documentation.
 This is even taken to the limiting case of giving half credit for a submission that simply says "My project doesn't work because I didn't get around to writing it."